The Real-Time Updater keeps restarting or rebalancing

 3. Manually generate the Projection Changes to trigger all the Single Views' regeneration

-Here you need to create a custom script that calculates the identifiers for each Single View document, maps them in the Projection Change format and inserts them into your MongoDB.
-Check out our example NodeJS script.
+Here you need to perform a full-refresh operation that calculates the identifiers for each Single View document, maps them in the Projection Change format and inserts them into your MongoDB.

 4. Let the Single View Creators regenerate all the Single Views' documents